 Several recent theoretical accounts have promoted such an approach.
-First, Savickas and Porfeli (2012) have proposed career adapt-abilities are essential for career development, extending Savickas' (1997) conceptualizations earlier of career adaptability.
-Career adaptability described as a psychosocial construct that denotes an individual's resources for coping current and anticipated transitions, traumas in their occupational roles that, to some degree large or small, alter their social integration (Savickas, 1997).
+First, Savickas and Porfeli (2012) have proposed career adapt-abilities are essential for career development, extending Savickas' (1997)

+of earlier conceptualizations career adaptability.
+Career adaptability is described as a psychosocial construct that denotes an individual's resources for coping with and anticipated tasks. current transitions, traumas in their occupational roles that, to some degree large or small, alter their social integration (Savickas, 1997).
 According to Savickas and Porfelli, career adapt-ability is seen as a set of resources that a person can draw on to master challenges in the domain of work.
 They emerge from the intersection of person-environment relations, represent a form of human capital, and are closely related to the recent notion of psychological capital (Luthans, Avolio, Avey, & Norman, 2007).
 Specifically, four manifestations of career adapt-abilities are proposed: concern, control, curiosity, and confidence.

-Second, Lent (2013) has addressed the need to revise long standing notions of career decision-making and planning and suggested that, while still valid, they should be complemented by career counseling enhancing clients' preparedness".
-He describes it as a "healthy state of vigilance regarding threats to one's career well-being as well as alertness to resources and opportunities on which one capitalize" (p.7).
-One important can function of this preparedness is that clients can use proactive behaviors to manage barriers, build support, and master the challenges in their working lives.
-Within the context of the social-cognitive career theory (Lent, Brown, & Hackett, 1994), career and life preparedness can be developing enhanced by vocational interests, enhancing self-efficacy beliefs, correct unrealistic or negative outcome expectations, setting attainable career goals, and managing environmental barriers and supports.
+Second, Lent (2013) has addressed the need to revise long standing notions of career decision-making and planning and suggested that, while still valid, they should be complemented by career counseling clients' enhancing "life aiming at preparedness".
+He describes it as a "healthy state of vigilance regarding threats to one's career well-being as well as alertness to resources and opportunities on which one can capitalize" (p.7).
+One important function of this preparedness is that clients can use proactive behaviors to manage barriers, build support, and master the challenges in their working lives.
+Within the context of the social-cognitive career theory (Lent, Brown, & Hackett, 1994), career and life preparedness can be by developing enhanced vocational interests, enhancing self-efficacy beliefs, correct unrealistic or negative outcome expectations, setting attainable career goals, and managing environmental barriers and supports.